-- Abertay, Edinburgh Napier, Glasgow Caledonian, Robert Gordon and the West of Scotland universities, as well as Edinburgh College all offer relevant degree courses in computer forensics, cyber security or ethical hacking.
+- Abertay, Edinburgh Napier, Glasgow Caledonian, Robert Gordon and the West of Scotland universities all offer relevant degree courses in computer forensics, cyber security or ethical hacking.
 Entry requirements are 3-5 Highers including Maths or a science or technological subject plus National 5 English.

 - Some degree courses include an industrial placement so that you gain direct experience on the job.
 Many employers prefer entrants to already have substantial experience.

-- Postgraduate courses in computer forensics are also available at Abertay, Edinburgh Napier, Glasgow, Heriot-Watt and West of Scotland universities.
+- Postgraduate courses in computer forensics are also available at Abertay, Edinburgh, Edinburgh Napier, Glasgow, Heriot-Watt and West of Scotland universities.
 For entry you would normally require a good Honours degree in a relevant subject, or equivalent degree with relevant experience.
 Check individual institutions’ websites for details.

-- You could start at entry level as an IT support technician, developer or network engineer with a National Certificate (NC) or Higher National Certificate or Diploma (HNC or HND) in Cyber Security.
+- You could start at entry level as an IT support technician, developer or network engineer with an NC, HNC or HND in Cyber Security.
 You could work your way up by taking further training and qualifications.

 - A driving licence may be handy as you could travel to different sites to extract data for investigation.